-- Time of payment is of the essence and, where sums due under a contract are not paid by the due date, we may charge interest at 8% above the HSBC base rate (with interest accruing on a daily basis from the date the payment became due until the payment is made in full) as well as recovering from you all the costs, including legal and court costs, we incur in order to obtain payment.
+- Time of payment is of the essence and, where sums due under a contract are not paid by the due date, we may charge interest at 8% above the HSBC base rate (with interest accruing on a daily basis from the date the payment became due until the payment is made in full) as well as recovering from you all the costs, including legal and court costs, we incur to obtain payment.

 Cyber Essentials and Cyber Essentials Plus

-The following terms apply to all purchases of Cyber Essentials and Cyber Essentials Plus (both of which are annual subscription products) (the “Cyber Services”):
+The following terms apply to all purchases of Cyber Essentials and Cyber Essentials Plus (both of which are annual subscription products and so auto-renew) (the ‘Cyber Services’):

-- You must complete any required testing and submit the completed Cyber Essentials Questionnaire on our portal (‘Cyber Essentials Portal’) within 120 days of purchasing the Cyber Services.
-Any applications not completed within that period will be marked as void; in these circumstances, you agree that you will not be entitled to any refund of or reduction in the fee.
-Any applications provided with an extension will be at our sole discretion.
+- You must complete and submit the completed Cyber Essentials self-assessment questionnaire (‘SAQ’) to us for assessment within 6 months of purchasing the services.
+Any applications not completed within that period will be marked as void and your application will automatically be archived; in these circumstances, we cannot issue a refund and you agree that you will not be entitled to any refund of or reduction in the fee.

 - Unless otherwise agreed, we reserve the right to list your name and/or logo on our website as evidence that certification has been achieved.